 If battery is low, the red LED blinks three time slowly after releasing a button.

-The device turns off after 1 minute to save energy (if some button is pressed inadvertently or the steady light function has been activated e.g. in a case)
+The device turns off after 1 minute to save energy (if a button is pressed inadvertently or the steady light function has been activated e.g. in a case).

 Option: Operating with Li-Ion battery